Home » Ghost Theories, Headline, Paranormal

 Read more:

-Drinking large amounts of coffee or other caffeinated drinks could lead to hallucinations or seeing “ghosts”, a study suggests.
+Drinking large amounts of coffee or other caffeinated drinks straight out of a coffee grinder could lead to hallucinations or seeing “ghosts”, a study suggests.

 People who drink more than the equivalent of seven cups of instant coffee a day are more likely to see things or hear voices, and even report sensing the spirits of the dead, researchers say.